How to Make Ghee

 Ingredients

-• 16 oz unsalted butter 2 cups/4 sticks – I like using organic, grass-fed, but any will do; you can use salted butter too if it's all you have.
+• 16 oz unsalted butter 2 cups/4 sticks – I like using organic, grass-fed, but any will do; salted butter will work too

 Instructions

-• Transfer the butter to a heavy-bottomed pan and melt it over medium-low heat.
+• Transfer the butter to a heavy-bottomed saucepan and melt it over medium-low heat.

 Melting butter in a pot

-• Using a skimmer/spoon, skim the foam from the top of the melted butter as it appears.
-Any remaining foam will eventually turn to clear bubbles as the middle layer becomes translucent.
+• Use a spoon or a skimmer to skim the foam from the top of the melted butter as it appears.
+As the middle layer becomes translucent, any remaining foam will eventually turn into transparent bubbles.

 Skimming melted butter in a pot

-• Continue to simmer the melted butter over the lowest heat until the milk solids at the bottom turn lightly brown and caramelize (but be careful not to let them burn), and there is a lovely nutty aroma and flavor.
+• Continue simmering the melted butter over low heat until the milk solids at the bottom turn lightly brown and caramelize (but be careful not to let them burn).
+The mixture should have a nutty aroma and flavor.

 Melted butter browning in a pot